 This tutorial is describing how to quickly set up jsreport server on Microsoft Azure App Service through docker and start creating pdf or excel reports in no time.

 Note that jsreport runs also on VMs, cloud services or container instances without limitations.
-The only jsreport limitation for windows based Azure web apps is that it doesn't support custom fonts in pdf there.

 Later you may need to configure jsreport.
 The easiest way is to use the environment variables which can be set right in the

 Lets enable jsreport authentication for example by setting the following variables

 Wait couple of seconds to propagate the change into the service, restart the web app and refresh the jsreport studio.
 You should see the login screen.